-6.4 Financial Ratios
+6.3 Financial Ratios

 Asset management ratios provide insight into an organisation's performance and success in managing its assets.
-Council's asset management ratios for its asset portfolio calculated as at 30 June 2021 are shown in Table 22 - Key Asset Management Ratios.
+Council's asset management ratios for its asset portfolio calculated as at 30 June 2024 are shown in Table 18 - Key Asset Management Ratios.

-Ratio Description Calculation Target 2021 Performance Asset Renewal Funding Ratio The extent with regards to how the organisation is funding their capital works program when comparing allocated capital works expenditure with the desired expenditure which has been derived from prediction modelling and/or service level agreements.
-Funded capital expenditure on renewals divided by the planned/desired capital expenditure. >75% 100%
+Ratio Description Calculation Target 2021 Performance 2024 Performance Asset Renewal Funding Ratio The extent with regards to how the organisation is funding their capital works program when comparing allocated capital works expenditure with the desired expenditure which has been derived from prediction modelling Funded capital expenditure on renewals divided by the planned/desire d capital expenditure. >75% 70% 120%